 Mushroom farm: Get “back to the roots” with this fun mushroom-growing kit.
-We’ve tried it and it’s fun because the mushrooms grow quickly and because the final product tastes great.
+We’ve tried it and it’s fun because the mushrooms grow quickly and the final product tastes great.
 Who needs an ant farm when you can actually grow something useful and delicious?

 Got your shopping done now?
 OK, time to relax and enjoy the holidays – wishing you and yours all the best!